TrendLearner: Early Prediction of Popularity Trends of User Generated Content: Introduction

-We here tackle the UGC popularity prediction problem by focusing on the (hard) task of predicting popularity {\it trends}.
+These challenges set UGC objects apart from more traditional web content.
+For instance, news media~\citep{Castillo2014} tends to have clear definitions of monitoring periods, say predicting the popularity of news after one day using information from the first hour after upload.
+This is mostly due to the timely nature of the content, which is reflected in the popularity trends usually followed by news media~\citep{Figueiredo2011} -- interest is usually concentrated in a peak window (e.g., day) and dies out rather quickly.
+Thus, mindful of the challenges above, we here tackle the problem of UGC popularity {\it trend} prediction.
+That is, we focus on the (hard) task of predicting popularity {\it trends}.
 Trend prediction can help determining, for example, if an object will follow a viral pattern (e.g., Internet memes) or will continue to gain attention over time (e.g., music videos for popular artists).
-Moreover, prior studies showed that knowing popularity trends {\it beforehand} improves the accuracy of models for predicting popularity measures~\cite{Yang2010,Pinto2013}.
-Thus, by focusing on predicting trends, we fill a gap in current research since no previous efforts has effectively predicted the popularity {\it trend} of UGC.
+Moreover, we shall also show that, by knowing popularity trends {\it beforehand}, we can improve the accuracy of models for predicting popularity measures (e.g., hits).
+Thus, by focusing on predicting trends, we fill a gap in current research since no previous efforts has effectively predicted the popularity {\it trend} of UGC taking into account challenges (1) and (2).